Erumite/Eremite_VRC/Assets/Eremite/NightVision/README.md

 **Caveats**:
 * Fixed joints break in worlds with combat enabled.
 This may make it unusable on those worlds.
-* Moving quickly or going into crouch/prone mode may move your head outside the view ball.
-Play with the positioning on the sphere if this is too big of a problem.
+* Since your character's head does not perfectly match the view ball's motion, moving quickly or going into crouch/prone mode may move your head outside the view ball.
+Possible fixes:
+  * Play with the positioning on the sphere.
+  * Replace your running/walking animation with a motion that causes less head motion.
-* There are occasionally some glitches in worlds with post-processing effects that can cause flashing/strobe effects.
+* There are occasionally some glitches in worlds with certain post-processing effects that can cause flashing/strobe effects.
 If this may cause problems for you, you might want to avoid using this.

 ---